Chapter 4: Children

 The following suggestions may help you prepare for FDR.

-• your main concerns – the issues that you need to have resolved.
-Focus on what is in the best interests of your children and explain why;
+- your main concerns – the issues that you need to have resolved.
+Focus on what is in the best interests of the children and explain why;

-• what you want and why it is best for your children; and
+- what you want and why it is best for the children; and

-• If your ex-partner gives their opening statement first, do not respond to what is said – stick to the opening statement you prepared.
+- If the other party gives their opening statement first, do not respond to what is said – stick to the opening statement you pre- pared.
 The FDRP’s job is to identify the issues and give you a chance to respond to them later.

-• Be prepared to let the FDRP know if you need a break, if you want to continue in separate rooms because you’re feeling unsafe or too stressed to continue in the same room (shuttle FDR) or if you feel the session needs to end.
+- Be prepared to let the FDRP know if you need a break, if you want to continue in separate rooms because you’re feeling unsafe or too stressed to continue in the same room or if you feel the session needs to end.
 It’s important the FDRP knows any difficulties you are having with the session.
-Otherwise, there is a risk that she or he may decide that a genuine effort wasn’t made to resolve the dispute and this may affect future court decisions about legal costs.
+Otherwise, there is a risk that the FDRP may decide that a genuine effort wasn’t made to resolve the dispute and this may affect future court decisions about legal costs.

-When parents cannot agree on the arrangements for their children, either parent may apply to the court for a decision about what is best for the children.
+When parents, people caring for a child or someone concerned with the care, welfare and development of a child cannot agree on the arrangements for children, they can apply to the court for a decision about what is in the best interests of the children.

 It is important to get legal advice quickly so you can decide whether you need or should apply for court orders.
 Sometimes it’s better not to apply for court orders even when you can’t reach an agreement.
 A lawyer can give you advice about this based on your personal circumstances.